 Summer months for UAS units (especially in the desert) are when equipment issues typically occur.
 The system does not like heat and will let the operator know when it is being pushed too far.
 Those months during my deployment were no different, which resulted in several mishaps.
 Besides me, the only other subject matter expert for UAS in the CAB was another senior Shadow operator I recommended accompany the brigade on the deployment.
 We were immediately chosen to augment the brigade safety officer on four UAS mishap investigations, and I became a voting member of that team.
 One investigation we participated in stood out in my mind, which compelled me to write this article.

 We were summoned to Iraq to perform a mishap investigation for a Shadow that crashed shortly after launch.
-Upon arrival, the unit, a stand-alone Shadow platoon (their troop was at a different location) that was attached to a Marine task force was immediately cooperative and helpful.
-They had quarantined equipment and records, taken copious photographs and even prepared a work area for us.
-Over the next several days, we conducted interviews, reviewed both flight and maintenance records and scrutinized photos.
+Upon arrival, the unit, a stand-alone Shadow platoon (their troop was at a different location) that was attached to a Marine task force, was immediately cooperative and helpful.
+They had quarantined equipment and records, took copious photographs and even prepared a work area for us.
+Over the next several days, we conducted interviews, reviewed flight and maintenance records and scrutinized photos.

 This had us asking ourselves some questions: Why did the aircraft commander not have the confidence to make that call?
 Why did the operations technician authorize the launch?
 What was the command climate with regard to safety since there was no program to speak of?

 The ASO admitted there was no formal aircraft commander training program, which explained the operator’s lack of confidence in decision-making.
 Unfortunately, when the unconfident operator had to look to an inexperienced leader for guidance (or maybe validation), a catastrophe occurred.
-This could have been avoided if a comprehensive safety program had been in place and stressed with mission equally.
+This could have been avoided if a comprehensive safety program was in place.

 It is incumbent on leaders to provide subordinates with the tools they need to accomplish the mission safely.
 In turn, it will give them the confidence they need to make sound decisions and exercise good judgment.